HGH Improves Memory In Stroke Victims Study Shows

 What is a stroke?

-Although most people have heard about strokes or seen them first-hand in their life, very few know what they actually mean.
+Although most people have heard about strokes or seen them first-hand in their lives, very few know what they actually mean.
 A stroke is a medical condition resulting from an episode of cerebrovascular accident (CVA).
 In CVA, the patient’s blood supply is cut off to the central nervous system due to a clot or hemorrhage.
 People with high blood pressure and smokers are at increased risk of getting a stroke.

 Research on New treatments to aid stroke victims